Thank You (Falettinme Be Mice Elf Agin): Background

+Release and reception

-The song was ranked number 410 on Rolling Stone magazine's "500 Greatest Songs of All Time".
+The song was ranked number 410 on Rolling Stone magazine's "500 Greatest Songs of All Time" in 2010.
 Janet Jackson's 1989 signature song "Rhythm Nation" is based on a guitar sample from the song.

 The song was followed by a re-working on the closing track, "Thank You for Talkin' to Me, Africa", from the group's subsequent 1971 album, There's A Riot Goin' On.

+In 1980, British post punk outfit Magazine released a cover version of the song, produced by Martin Hannett, and included it on their 1980 live album Play.

+British hip-hop group Big Brovaz recorded a version for the soundtrack of the 2004 film Scooby-Doo 2: Monsters Unleashed.

+In 2017, the song was inducted into the Grammy Hall of Fame.